 From a size perspective, the MEMS microphones are the best choice for most portable UE (like mobile phone, headphone).
-The primary focus of this study mainly focus on this miniature microphone consider the immersive audio system is much more complex.
+The primary focus of this study mainly focuses on this miniature microphone consider the immersive audio system is much more complex.

 Other microphones may also be considered, like the dynamic microphone and condenser microphone still dominate the professional audio industry.